sshadowart/oxscripts/README.md

 *Make sure you have the latest [Node.js](https://nodejs.org/en/) installed!*

-Clone this repository, install dependencies, and start the build server:

 Open the command prompt and navigate to the directory you wish to clone to and run the following:

 ```shell